 National Honor Society FAQ

-To make the most of your NHS experience, be sure to take advantage of all the opportunities and resources that are available to you.
+To maximize your NHS experience, take advantage of various opportunities and resources.

 - Create your own service opportunities to give back to your community.

-Can I Put NHS on My Resume?
+Can I include NHS membership on my resume?

 Blog Categories